Spanglish: Semantic extensions

-Loan words
+Loanwords

-Loan words occur in any language due to the presence of items or ideas not present in the culture before, such as modern technology.
+Loanwords occur in any language due to the presence of items or ideas not present in the culture before, such as modern technology.
 The increasing rate of technological growth requires the use of loan words from the donor language due to the lack of its definition in the lexicon of the main language.
 This partially deals with the "prestige" of the donor language, which either forms a dissimilar or more similar word from the loan word.
-The growth of modern technology can be seen in the expressions: "hacer click" (to click), "mandar un e-mail" (to send an e-mail), "faxear" (to fax), "textear" (to text-message), or "hackear" (to hack).
+The growth of modern technology can be seen in the expressions: "hacer click" (to click), "mandar un email" (to send an email), "faxear" (to fax), "textear" (to text-message), or "hackear" (to hack).
 Some words borrowed from the donor languages are adapted to the language, while others remain unassimilated (e. g. "sandwich", "jeans" or "laptop").
 The items most associated with Spanglish refer to words assimilated into the main morphology.
-Borrowing words from English and "Spanishizing" them has typically occurred through immigrants.
-This method makes new words by pronouncing an English word "Spanish style", thus dropping final consonants, softening others, and replacing certain consonants (e.g. V's with B's and M's with N's).
+Immigrants are usually responsible for "Spanishizing" English words.
+According to The New York Times, "Spanishizing" is accomplished "by pronouncing an English word 'Spanish style' (dropping final consonants, softening others, replacing M's with N's and V's with B's), and spelled by transliterating the result using Spanish spelling conventions."